szilard/datascience-course-historical/README.md

 #### End of verbatim from 2009

-All this above corresponds more or less with the curriculum David Donoho's paper advocates:
+All this above corresponds more or less to the curriculum David Donoho's paper advocates:

 GDS1: Exploratory data analysis and data manipulation/preparation and cleaning (2. above)